The Box (Brooklyn Nine-Nine)

 "The Box" is the 14th episode of the fifth season of the American television police sitcom series Brooklyn Nine-Nine, and the 104th overall episode of the series.
 The episode was written by Luke Del Tredici and directed by Claire Scanlon.
 It aired on Fox in the United States on April 1, 2018.
 The bottle episode features guest appearances from Sterling K. Brown and Romy Rosemont.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
-In the episode, Jake and Holt spend the night interrogating Phillip Davidson, a dentist who is accused of being the prime suspect behind his partner's death.
-The interrogation turns out to be more difficult than expected when Davidson manages to have excuses for everything.
+In the episode, Jake and Holt spend the night interrogating Phillip Davidson, a dentist who is the prime suspect behind his partner's death.
+The interrogation turns out to be more difficult than expected when Davidson is able to deflect all accusations as well as manipulate both Jake and Holt into making mistakes.

 According to Nielsen Media Research, the episode was seen by an estimated 1.78 million household viewers and gained a 0.8/3 ratings share among adults aged 18–49.
-The episode received acclaim from critics, who praised Samberg's, Braugher's and Brown's performances, the writing, tension and homage to Homicide: Life on the Street.
+The episode received acclaim from critics, who praised Samberg's, Braugher's and Brown's performances, the writing, tension, and homage to the Homicide: Life on the Street episode "Three Men and Adena", which also starred Braugher.
 For his performance in the episode, Sterling K. Brown was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.